tcjennings/smartthings-api-gateway/README.md

 ## Deployment

-The API server is available as a container image to be run in Docker, Kubernetes, etc.
+The API server can be run directly from the repo and is available as a container image to be run in Docker, Kubernetes, etc.

+### Running From Repo

+Execute `npm run dev:serve` to run the server in the foreground with auto-reload for code changes.

+### Docker Images

+The API server is packaged as a Docker image supporting `amd64`, `arm64`, and `arm/v7`.
+This should allow the API server to run on Raspberry Pi 2/3/4 as well as most modern systems.

+### Docker Compose

+### Helm Chart

+The API server can be deployed to a Kubernetes cluster, such as `k3s`, using the Chart in `./helm`.
+Update the `./helm/values.yaml` and `./helm/config.yaml` to match the configuration requirements of your environment.

+Use `helm install stapig ./helm/smartthings-api-gateway` to deploy the Chart to your cluster.

 ### Configuration

 A configuration file, `config.yaml` is used to configure plugins.
 Plugins may define their own configuration layout and requirements.
+The `config.yaml` in the `./src` directory is used when directly running the server.
+Helm Charts load config from `./helm/config.yaml` and for other Docker deployments you should host-mount a `config.yaml` at the container location `/opt/app/config.yaml`.

 ### Github Actions

+The `.github` directory contains a GitHub Action that will build and deploy this application's container image to GitHub Container Registry.
+This action builds a multi-architecture image for the `amd64`, `arm64`, and `arm` platforms.

+If you fork this application, this action will target *your* GitHub Actions and Container Registry, which may incur fees for non-public repositories.

 ## Development